If you searched for Google Gemini API pricing in 2026, here's the official answer first.

 Frequently asked questions

 Google Gemini API pricing ranges from $0.075 per million input tokens (Gemini 2.0 Flash-Lite) to $2.00 per million input tokens (Gemini 3 Pro).
-Output tokens range from $0.30 to $12.00 per million.
-Google also offers a free tier through AI Studio with rate-limited access to all Gemini models.
-Use our calculator to estimate costs for your specific workload.
+Output tokens range from $0.30 to $12.00 per million, with Gemini 3 Pro increasing to $18.00 output when prompts exceed 200K tokens.
+Use our calculator to estimate costs for your workload.

 Which Gemini model is the best value?